 Marketable Securities Short-term investments and non-current investments, which consist of auction rate securities, are accounted for under the provisions of SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities (SFAS No. 115).
 Management evaluates the appropriate classification of marketable securities at each balance sheet date.
 These investments are reported at fair value, as measured pursuant to SFAS No. 157, Fair Value Measurements (SFAS No. 157).
 For those securities considered to be available-for-sale, any temporary unrealized gains and losses are included as a separate component of stockholders equity, net of applicable taxes.
-For those securities considered to be trading, any unrealized gains and losses are included in the Condensed Consolidated Statements of Operations and Comprehensive Loss (unaudited), net of applicable taxes.
-Additionally, realized gains and losses, changes in value judged to be other-than-temporary, interest and dividends are also included in the Condensed Consolidated Statements of Operations and Comprehensive Loss (unaudited), net of applicable taxes.
+For those securities considered to be trading, any unrealized gains and losses are included in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) (unaudited), net of applicable taxes.
+Additionally, realized gains and losses, changes in value judged to be other-than-temporary, interest and dividends are also included in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) (unaudited), net of applicable taxes.

 The auction rate securities we hold are generally long-term debt instruments that historically provided liquidity through a Dutch auction process through which interest rates reset every 28 to 35 days.
 Beginning in February 2008, auctions of our auction rate securities portfolio failed to receive sufficient order interest from potential investors to clear successfully, resulting in failed auctions.
 The principal associated with failed auctions will not be accessible until a successful auction occurs, a buyer is found outside of the auction process, the issuers redeem the securities, the issuers establish a different form of financing to replace these securities or final payments come due according to contractual maturities ranging from approximately 22 to 36 years.
-The entire amount of auction rate securities is reflected as non-current assets on our Condensed Consolidated Balance Sheets as of April 4, 2009 and January 3, 2009.